How to Freeze Raspberries & More for Fresh Berries All Year

 How to Freeze Raspberries

-Learn how to freeze raspberries, blackberries, and more!
+Learn how to freeze raspberries for the best scones, smoothies, muffins, and more all year long!
 They'll last a long time in your freezer so you can make jams, cakes, and anything you'd like long after berry season is over!

 Prep Time 1 hour